 Does Bora Bora Have All Inclusive Resorts?

-There are no official all inclusive resorts in Bora Bora.
+There are actually no official all inclusive resorts at all in Bora Bora.

 Typically, all inclusive resorts include a room, 3 daily meals, soft drinks, most alcoholic drinks and sometimes other services/activities.